 Students are expected to complete all course assignments, examinations and clinical education experiences on time.
 There is no automatic grade of "incomplete" (INC).
-A student will receive an "F" grade in any course in which the student fails to pass the course standards as described by the Course Director and stated in the course syllabus.
+A student will receive an "F" grade in any course in which the student fails to pass the course standards as described by the Course Coordinator and stated in the course syllabus.

 Students who fail one course (NOT more than one course) are permitted to take a leave of absence and return the following academic year to repeat the course.
-Students required to repeat a course must pay full tuition and fees.
-While the failing grade will appear on the student's transcript, the repeated course grade will be used to calculate the GPA.
+Students required to repeat a course must pay full tuition and fees for that course.
+The failing grade and new grade will appear on the student's transcript.
 It is recommended that students repeat for credit any course during that semester in which they earned a "B-" or "C+" grade and audit any course during that semester in which they earned a "B" grade or higher.
-If a student repeats a course for credit both grades will appear on their transcript but the higher of the two will be used for calculation of the GPA.
 The details of the conditions for the students to return the following academic year will be determined by the Academic Progress and Promotion Committee.
 As the curriculum is sequential, a failure of more than 1 course in any given semester or failure of a repeated course may lead to withdrawal from the program.